Rob Kaman: Winning world title

 On 23 September 1983 he fought John Moncayo for the world title WKA of kickboxing.
 Kaman knocked him out in the 3rd round with a low kick and became the first European WKA world champion in kickboxing.

 On 12 January 1984 he fought Payap Premchai, the champion of Thailand, in the Jaap Edenhal in Amsterdam and was declared the winner by unanimous decision.

 In April 1984 he had a rematch with John Moncayo in Miami, Florida.
 This time he knocked Moncayo out with a punch in the 3rd round.
-At the end of that year he beat the great Thai fighter Samart Prasanmirt in Hong Kong as well as Jean Marc Tonus for the European title of full contact.
+At the end of that year he beat the great Thai fighter Samart Prasarnmit in Hong Kong as well as Jean Marc Tonus for the European title of full contact.

 During the year 1985, he beat Larry McFadden in the 3rd round by a knockout and three months later he took his revenge on Lakchart.
 He knocked Lakchart out in the 4th round.

 After that, Kaman fought many different fighters in Amsterdam: Ernest Simmons (WKA rules), Ernesto Hoost (WKA rules), Payap (rematch on Muay Thai rules), Roger Hurd (WKA rules) and Sittisak (Muay Thai rules).
 He won them all and at the end of 1987 the Japanese asked him to come fight in Japan.

 His first fight in Japan was against Lakchart.
 Kaman knocked Lakchart out in the 1st round.
 From then on he fought many times in Japan.
 He fought against Kirkwood Walker, Hansu Premchai, Santiago Garza, and Don Nakaya Nielsen.

-On 9 April 1989 Kaman fought in the Netherlands again against Jan Wessels from Arnhem.
+On 9 April 1989, Kaman fought in the Netherlands again against Jan Wessels from Arnhem.
 Kaman also organized that event and did not have the time to prepare properly for the fight.
 He lost the fight and many people thought that his career was over.
 At the end of the year, he came back and beat Wessels by knock out in the 2nd round for a WKA world title.

 In 1989 Kaman played in the movie Bloodfist with Don Wilson and Billy Blanks and fought three times against Changpuek Kiatsongrit from Thailand and Eddy Matthieu from France.
 During the summer he had a fight in Japan against Peter Smit.
 Smit was a newcomer and a WKA European champion.
 Kaman became a father with the birth of his son Gaby just before the fight.
 Rob lost his world title.

 Kaman came back again.
 He fought against the Japanese fighter Yoshinori Nishi in Japan and won by 1st round knock out.
 The promoters in the Netherlands matched him a super fight with the new upcoming fighter Ernesto Hoost.
+This fight was in Amsterdam in a sold out Jaap Edenhal in 1990.
 Before the fight Hoost was the favorite but Kaman managed to knock him out in the 5th round.
+The fight "Ernesto Hoost vs. Rob Kaman 2" was the second time that Kaman won.
+Most fans and experts consider the second fight between mister perfect and mister low kick one of the best kickbox fights ever.